filter

 Data Types: double

-The last row contains the latest presample unconditional disturbances.
+occur simultaneously.
+The last row contains the latest presample observation.

 following conditions apply: